The Hive – 2150 Keith Drive

 Keith Drive’s open, airy main lobby provides a glimpse of what employees and visitors will find in the office spaces.
 Natural materials are used throughout the building.

-Integrating into the site
+Integrating into the Site

-Setbacks, right-of-ways, and a 12 metre elevation gain determine the shape and location of the building on site.
-The landscaping ties in to a major east-west ecological corridor.
+Setbacks, right-of-ways, and a 12-metre elevation gain determine the shape and location of the building on site.
+The landscaping ties into a major east-west ecological corridor.

 The Team